Updated June 2023

 –Ecocert COSMOS: This certification makes sure that the mineral pigments are truly natural and mostly organic, without any petroleum additives or components.
 They have to adhere to European limits for heavy metals, which specifies limits for 12 heavy metals, not just 3 as specified by the FDA here in the U.S.

--The Environmental Working Group has a SkinDeep database of beauty products and ingredients, but they don’t appear to reflect heavy metals risks (ingredients that often are contaminated with heavy metals get safe scores) 🤷🏻♀️.
+-The Environmental Working Group has a SkinDeep database of beauty products and ingredients, but they DO NOT appear to reflect heavy metals risks (ingredients that often are contaminated with heavy metals get safe scores) 🤷🏻♀️.
 I tried to write to EWG, and ThinkDirty (a similar organization) for clarification if they screen for heavy metals in products/ if that is reflected in their scores, but they have not responded.
+I assume the YUKA app also doesn’t reflect heavy metals.

 -The Campaign for Safe Cosmetics and EWG also awarded “Champion” status to some companies, but that was in 2011 and no updates or details can be found on what it actually means, and they haven’t responded to questions.
 Some of the companies on the Champion list: Rms, Maia, Juice Beauty, Honeybee Gardens, Lauren brooke, Vapor.
 Full list